 Cuckoo is intuitive to use.
 Very user friendly.
 And, honestly, I LOVE the voice navigation that you can turn off if you want.
 For me, though, I get a kick out of hearing Cuckoo’s ‘voice’. talking to me!
 But, if you want to quiet Cuckoo, then you can.
 Another brainy thing about Cuckoo is the 3D heating technology; yes, the entire pot acts like a heating element so that food is cooked more evenly and up to 20% faster.

 All in all, having Cuckoo in the kitchen with me is like having a ‘sous chef’ that I can put on auto-pilot.
 Yep, I can do other things, double my output and do things without worrying about whether something’s going to burn, scorch, over or under cook, need more water, need temperature settings changed and other things that typically require my attention as I cook.
 Pressure cooker recipes are so prevalent on the web that finding something to cook isn’t an issue.
 Plus, with the Cuckoo you’ll get a cookbook of pressure cooker recipes that are really varied and perfect for two to large families.

 Finally, Cuckoo is a sleek really pretty gizmo that while large, like most slow cookers, looks really attractive sitting on the kitchen counter.
 Honestly, for those folks in tight spaces, like small apartments, tiny houses, RVs and campers and more, Cuckoo is the perfect appliance to have because of her conveniences and versatility!
 And, if you’ve got the luxury of space, a large kitchen, lots of counter space, pantry space and more, then Cuckoo will only make this space more efficient and productive

-- In a large measuring cup (3+ cup capacity), whisk together the pot roast sauce, wine, water, taco seasoning mix, onion soup mix, salt, pepper and nutritional yeast.
+In a large measuring cup (3+ cup capacity), whisk together the pot roast sauce, wine, water, taco seasoning mix, onion soup mix, salt, pepper and nutritional yeast.

-- Put the oil in the Cuckoo pot, add the beef slices/pieces, and pour the mixture on meat.
+Put the oil in the Cuckoo pot, add the beef slices/pieces, and pour the mixture on meat.

 Close the lid.
 Using [MENU] button, select [Meat} and set the cooking time to 90 minutes.
 Turn lid to [Lock].
 Press [COOK] button.